 All certificate related key material is stored in a Trustworthy System Supporting Server Signing (TW4S).
+Cleverbase supports two TW4S-sytems.
+For both systems holds:

-The private key can only be used within the Hardware Security Module (HSM) in which it resides and assures SCAL2.
-This HSM is located in Cleverbase's data centre, and is configured to grant exclusive control of keys to the respective certificate holder.
-This control can be exerted by means of a mobile application which is tied to the certificate holder's smartphone, and secured by a PIN of their choosing.
-Cleverbase supports two TW4S-systems: one is managed by Ubiqu Access B.V. and the other is managed by Cleverbase itself.
-Cleverbase will maintain both systems for some time in parallel.
-An updated version of this document will be pusblished once Cleverbase choses to use only one TW4S system.
+- The private key can only be used within a Hardware Security Module (HSM) in which it resides and assures SCAL2; - These HSMs are located in data centres, and are configured to grant exclusive control of keys to the respective certificate holder; - The sole control can be exerted by means of a mobile application which is tied to the certificate holder's smartphone, and secured by a PIN of their choosing; - The HSMs are operated by Cleverbase; - The HSMs are physically and logically under Cleverbase's sole control.